Pelagicore/software-factory-blueprint/README.md

     cd build
     make

-After a successfull build you can find the documentation in `build/docs/html/` if you open the `index.html` in your browser you will see the entry point.
+After a successful build you can find the documentation in `build/docs/html/` if you open the `index.html` in your browser you will see the entry point.

 ## Structure